craigspaeth/nap/README.md

 #### assets
 the assets object containing all of your package declarations
 #### publicDir
-_defaults to */public*_
+_defaults to *public*_
-your public directory where you serve static content
+your public directory where you serve static content.
+This is relative to `process.cwd()` unless you specify an absolute path.
 #### mode
 _defaults to 'production' on NODE_ENV=staging and NODE_ENV=production, otherwise 'development'_
 the mode you want nap to be in 'production' or 'development'